 Students will not be allowed to study off campus on a semester or academic year program until they officially declare a major.
 Major declaration forms are available in the Registrar's Office, located in Biddle House, or on the Web here.

-Students who are on academic or disciplinary probation or suspension, or who have delinquent accounts, are not eligible to apply for or to participate in off-campus study.
+Students who are on academic or disciplinary stayed suspension or suspension are not eligible to apply for or to participate in off-campus study.

 Application to and Selection for Non-Dickinson Programs

 Students may participate in a non-Dickinson program only when they can demonstrate compelling reasons why a Dickinson Program or Partner Program cannot fulfill their academic objectives.
 Students interested in a non-Dickinson program should contact the Center for Global Study and Engagement for selection criteria and details on how to apply.